AyaMoustafaFahmy/Aws-labmda-image-cognition-API/README.md

 project workflow:
 - deploy the services using sls deploy
-- you can upload an image first you need a presigned url from a post request /image but you must specify in the request body the name of the image as json
+- you can upload an image first you need a presigned url from a post request /image but its required to specify in the request body the name of the image as json

 {
     "image_name":"example.jpg"